Murder of Joann Lee Tiesler: Murder

 On Sunday, October 7, 2001, Tiesler and her fiancé visited her native Tennessee in the city of Chattanooga, where they visited a shopping center.
 After completing their shopping, both returned to their respective homes.
 None of her friends heard anything from Tiesler for the rest of the day, but the next morning, Monday, October 8, when she failed to show up for an appointment, one of her friends decided to pay her a visit.
 At approximately 10:30 am, the friend discovered Tielser's dead body.
 Police were called and the subsequent investigation revealed her vehicle, a 1996 black Ford Explorer, was missing from her driveway.
 She had been bound with cable wires, raped, and stabbed numerous times.
 In addition a .32 caliber pistol she owned was also missing from the home.

 Investigation

 Investigators quickly established their prime suspect, William Emmett LeCroy Jr., a local sex offender who lived a few houses away from Tiesler.
 Evidence emerged that revealed LeCroy had been spying on Tiesler with binoculars.
 In an examination of LeCroy's background authorities learned that he joined the United States Army at age 17 but had been discharged after going AWOL.
 After the army he became known as a recidivist, having perpetrated numerous crimes in and out of jail.
 He eventually received a 20-year sentence for aggravated assault, burglary, statutory rape, and child molestation.
-LeCroy also received an additional 5-year sentence in federal prison He had been released from a federal prison a month before Tiesler's murder.
+LeCroy also received an additional 5-year sentence in federal prison.
+He had been released from prison in August 2001.
+As a condition of his supervised release, LeCroy was ordered to undergo a psychosexual evaluation in September 2001.
+However, he left prematurely and only agreed to return to submit to the testing after being warned by his probation officer that he risked being sent back to prison if he refused again.
+The evaluation was rescheduled for October 22, 2001.
+However, LeCroy then fled again.
+He committed several robberies and made plans to flee the country.

 He was also known for obsessing over witchcraft.
 While at large, police alerted the public of LeCroy and considered him "extremely dangerous".